Young Friends General Meeting: Pardshaw Gatherings

-Historically, YFGM was responsible for Pardshaw Young Friends' Centre and regularly held gatherings there.
-However, in 2008 YFGM agreed to hand over responsibility for Pardshaw to West Cumbria Area Meeting.
+Historically, YFiB was responsible for Pardshaw Young Friends' Centre and regularly held gatherings there.
+However, in 2008 YFiB agreed to hand over responsibility for Pardshaw to West Cumbria Area Meeting.

 YF (GM Free)

-These events, which are YFGM events without the business, are usually organised by small groups of YFGM participants on a specific theme, or simply to enjoy each other's company.
+These events, which are YFiB events without the business, are usually organised by small groups of YFiB participants on a specific theme, or simply to enjoy each other's company.
 Previous events have included a theme of mental wellbeing, and a retreat at Yealand Meeting House.

 The Young Quaker

-The Young Quaker (TYQ) was a magazine produced three times each year by Young Friends General Meeting from 2013-2019.
+The Young Quaker (TYQ) was a magazine produced three times each year by Young Friends in Britain from 2013 to 2019.
 Previously known as Young Quaker and published monthly, it provides a forum for religious, social, environmental and other issues.
 It listed national and international events as well as changes of address and other notices.
-Because it was the magazine of Young Friends General Meeting, Young Quaker was primarily aimed at people between the ages of 18 and 30.
+Because it was the magazine of Young Friends in Britain, Young Quaker was primarily aimed at people between the ages of 18 and 30.
 The magazine was also read by young people under 18.
 Writer Charlie Brooker stated that the magazine "largely consisted of poetry and people wearing sensible hand-knitted jumpers."

 Production

-While its predecessor, Young Quaker (YQ) was sold predominantly on a subscription only basis, The Young Quaker was free at YFGM events and by request from the YFGM Office.
-It was also available to read on YFGM's website.
+While its predecessor, Young Quaker (YQ) was sold predominantly on a subscription only basis, The Young Quaker was free at YFiB events and by request from the YFiB Office.
+It was also available to read on YFiB's website.

-The magazine had five editors which are appointed by Young Friends General Meeting, having been discerned by YFGM's Nominations Committee.
+The magazine had five editors which are appointed by Young Friends in Britain, having been discerned by YFiB's Nominations Committee.
 Co-editors were usually appointed for a period of three years.

 History

 The Young Quaker was started in 1922, as a natural development from the Young Friends movement.
-It stopped after a couple of years and resurfaced in the mid 1930s as a quarterly European publication.
+It stopped after a couple of years and resurfaced in the mid-1930s as a quarterly European publication.
 It went to ground again and then came back in the 1940s during the second world war as a London news sheet for young Friends.
 In 1956 production began regularly under the title Young Quaker and the magazine was published continuously until 2011.
 A full archive of can be found in the library at Friends House.